Learning Hidden Physics and System Parameters with Deep Operator Networks: Illustrative Problems

 where $u(x,t)$ denotes the evolving spatio-temporal velocity field defined using the space and time coordinates, $(x,t)$.
 In \autoref{burgers_eqn_IBC}, \textit{BC} denotes periodic boundary condition.
 Similar to the previous example, we will first present the results of discovering the unknown physics using DeepONet, followed by presenting the results of employing DeepONet to characterize the viscosity of the system using sparse measurements.

 \textbf{Discovering physics using DeepONet}

 In this problem, we re-write \autoref{burgers_eqn_IBC} as:

-where the $\mathcal{N}$ denotes the hidden physics that is a function of the solution field $u(x,t)$ and its spatial derivatives.
+where the $\mathcal{N}$ denotes the hidden physics that is a function of the solution field $u(x,t)$ and its spatial derivatives $u_x, u_{xx}$.
 In this problem, our aim is to learn the solution operator, $\mathcal{G}_{\theta}$ that maps the initial condition, $f(x,0)$ to the solution field, $u(x,t)$ using the partial known physics as well as sparse labeled dataset.
 In this case, we have considered fixed viscosity for the system, $\nu = 0.01$.
 We solved equation \eqref{burgers_eqn_IBC} using a finite difference solver on a uniform grid ($\delta x = \delta t = 0.01$), resulting in a $101 \times 101$ grid spanning the $x$-$t$ domain with initial conditions sampled from a Gaussian Random Field (GRF).

 The experiments were conducted with varying numbers of training samples, $N_{train} \in \{50, 100, 200, 500, 1000\}$ and the size of labeled dataset, $N_d \in \{200, 500\}$, where $N_d$ denotes the number of locations per sample where the value of solution field is known.
 For testing, we used a fixed set of $N_{test} = 1,000$ samples.
 Figure~\ref{error_burgers}(a) illustrates the mean test error across different combinations of sample sizes and training data points.
-The optimal performance was achieved with $N_{train} = 1000$ and $N_d = 500$, resulting in a mean test relative $L_2$ error of 0.06140.
+The optimal performance was achieved with $N_{train} = 1000$ and $N_d = 500$, resulting in mean absolute error of $0.00680 \pm 0.00564$.
 The loss curve over the training process is shown in Figure~\ref{fig:loss_plot}(b).

 The distribution of test errors for this optimal configuration is presented in Figure~\ref{error_burgers}(b).
-As demonstrated in Figure~\ref{fig:burgers_samples}, the model accurately predicts both the solution $u$ and the hidden physics terms when compared to ground truth values.
-Therefore, the model successfully approximated the unknown hidden term as .
+As demonstrated in Figure~\ref{fig:burgers_extp_samples}, the model accurately predicts the solution when compared against ground truth.
+We also observe, in extrapolation region, the model accurately predicts the solution up to a specific time threshold, Hence we can infer that the Hidden Physics MLP is accurately capturing the dynamics, The Figure~\ref{fig:burgers_hid_phy_samples} shows the contours of PDE reference and predicted PDE terms, the model successfully approximated the unknown hidden term as,

+\textit{Relation to symbolic regression.} For comparison, we applied weak-SINDy \cite{messenger2021weak}, a sparse symbolic regression method, to 300 randomly sampled measurements from a single trajectory, recovering $u_t = 0.0101 \cdot u_{xx} - 1.0068 \cdot u \cdot u_x$ with residual $3.95 \times 10^{-3}$.
+While weak-SINDy efficiently discovers symbolic equations from limited data, DHPO learns generalizable operators of solution across varying initial conditions with physics discovery as an integrated component.
+The methods address complementary aspects of the inverse problem.

 \textbf{System parameter identification: Viscosity}